graninas/The-Voids-Of-Haskell/README.md

 ##### Mimic The Enemy: Object-Oriented Programming In Haskell

 "Know thy enemy and know yourself; in a hundred battles, you will never be defeated”, - Sun Tzu once said.
-For Haskell, implementing an OOP-like programming environment means not only broadening the horizons by learning OOP itself, but also revealing deep insights about Haskell itself.
+For Haskell, implementing an OOP-like programming environment means not only broadening the horizons by learning OOP itself, but also revealing deep insights about Haskell.
 The book is a thorough investigation on how to implement object systems, dynamic dispatch, inheritance, and encapsulation in a strange, unnatural yet useful way.
 Starting from a general understanding of OOP, the authors of this 600 pages book came to the conclusion that being a mindful Haskell developer also means knowing what other techniques exist.

 ##### A Rest-Full Guide On Web Development In Haskell